It sure feels good when the value of your portfolio is rising on an almost daily basis.

 Observing the trends in the overall markets will inform my top-down asset allocation:

-- Sub-assets (e.g. regional equities) will likely break their moving averages first, leading to a gradual reallocation to stronger sectors and other assets (50-50).
+Sub-assets (e.g. regional equities) will likely break their moving averages first, leading to a gradual reallocation to stronger sectors and other assets.

-- Raise allocation to true diversifiers that are already in an uptrend: reallocate partly from sub-assets that are showing weakness.
+Raise allocation to true diversifiers that are already in an uptrend: reallocate from assets that are showing weakness.

-When a bear market is clearly underway the portfolio should already have a very different structure and I will implement some of the additional measures described above in small size.
+When a bear market is clearly underway the portfolio should already have a very different structure compared to my current allocation and I will implement some of the additional measures described above in small size.
 I´ll make sure to write about it in detail once we get there.